Some say…it’s the single greatest musical instrument ever invented.

 Because there are perhaps a dozen great brands worth considering, each one with its own unique identity…

-So in this next section of the post, I will introduce you to each of those brands, and you will have a decent impression on which ones “feel right” to you, and which don’t.
+So in this next section, I’ll introduce you to each of these top brands, to hopefully give you a decent impression of which ones feel right to you, and which don’t.

 First up…